Lightspeed, John Joseph Adams

 About Joe Haldeman

-Joe Haldeman is an American author of award-winning science fiction and a part-time professor at MIT.
+Joe Haldeman is an American author of award-winning science fiction and nonfiction works and a part-time professor at MIT.
+He earned a BS in physics and astronomy, as well as an MFA in writing.
+Drafted into the military, he served in Vietnam as a combat engineer in 1968 and 1969, was severely wounded, and earned a Purple Heart.
 His experience in war and in returning to civilian life are themes he uses in much of his writing.
 He is the author of numerous novels and several series, including the Forever War series.
-His science fiction has earned many awards, including five Hugo Awards, five Nebula Awards, and a John W. Campbell Memorial Award for Best Science Fiction Novel, among others.
-He was named a Grand Master by the Science Fiction Writers of America in 2009, received the Damon Knight Memorial Grand Master Award for lifetime achievement in 2010, and was inducted into the Science Fiction Hall of Fame in 2012.
+His science fiction has earned many awards, including five Hugo Awards, five Nebula Awards, a John W. Campbell Memorial Award for Best Science Fiction Novel, a Locus Award, three Rhysling Awards, a World Fantasy Award, and a James Tiptree Jr. Award.
+Haldeman was named a Grand Master by the Science Fiction Writers of America in 2009, received the Damon Knight Memorial Grand Master Award for lifetime achievement in 2010, and was inducted into the Science Fiction Hall of Fame in 2012.

 About Catherynne M. Valente